 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

 What a Workout!
-(A Litter Carry on the Peaks)
+A Patient Carry on the Peaks

 A drop of my sweat just missed her face.
 She noticed and seemed to smile at me apologetically with her eyes, but her injured mouth didn't move.
 The woman did answer, though, whenever someone asked how she was doing.
 She was okay, she would say, but her neck was bothering her.

-She and her husband, in their early 60s I guessed, had been enjoying a hike on a perfect afternoon on the Kachina Trail, the sky almost as blue as our SAR shirts, when she tripped and did a face-plant into a rock.
+She and her husband, both in their early 60s, had been enjoying a hike on a perfect afternoon on the Kachina Trail, the sky almost as blue as our SAR shirts, when she tripped and did a face-plant right into a rock.
 She'd injured her neck in the fall and, clearly, her face.
 We weren't sure if she had a concussion, but she was experiencing some anomalies with her vision.

-She didn't complain a bit as we maneuvered the litter up and down the rough trail, lifting it over rocks and sometimes struggling to maintain our footing on the narrow trail.
-It wasn't a smooth ride.
+She didn't complain a bit, though, as we maneuvered the litter up and down the rough trail, lifting it over rocks and sometimes struggling to maintain our footing on the narrow trail.
+It was not a smooth ride.

 I'd been in the check-out line at the grocery store when the call came in.
-It would take me at least forty-five minutes to get home, put all the food away, and then get to the SAR building.
+It would take me at least 45 minutes to get home, put all the perishable food away, and then get to the SAR building.
 Too long.
-So I called our Coordinator and asked where I could meet them.
-I was told to drive to Snowbowl Rd. and, from there, take FS 522 (Friedline Prairie Road) about a mile in and look for the SAR vehicles at the corrals.
+So, I called our coordinator and asked where I could meet the team.
+I was told to drive to Snowbowl Road and, from there, take FS 522 (Friedline Prairie Road) about a mile in and look for the SAR vehicles at the corrals.
 From there, I'd hike up an unofficial trail to intersect the Kachina Trail.
-Apparently, the victim was closer to the midpoint of the trail than the trailhead, so this would be a faster route.
+The patient was closer to the midpoint of the trail than the trailhead, so this would be a faster route.

-The last two teammates in the initial group were moving slowly, one of whom wasn't feeling too well.
+The last two teammates in the initial group were moving slowly.
+One of them wasn't feeling too well.
 The other, just ahead, was keeping an eye on her while carrying the extra weight of the backboard on his own back in addition to his pack.
 At the intersection, he handed off the backboard to me and stayed behind to check on our teammate.
-I pushed on, unsure how far up that rollercoaster of a trail the rest of the team, the patient, and two Guardian medics were located.
-Turned out, they were farther than I expected.
+I pushed on, unsure how far up that roller coaster of a trail the rest of the team, the patient, and two Guardian medics were located.
+Turned out, they were farther up than I expected.

 With just seven of us on the litter, it was a difficult evacuation.
-Only one person at a time could take a break, while the rest shifted sides to at least rest an arm.
+Only one person at a time could take a break, while the rest shifted sides to at least rest one arm a bit.

-Using a piece of webbing hitched to the litter railing and then crossed over my shoulders and held by the hand away from the litter helped me make more of a difference.
-Without the webbing, I was doing all the work with the arm on the litter, which meant my lack of upper body strength compared to my male teammates made me less effective.
+Using a piece of webbing hitched to the litter railing, crossed behind my neck and over my shoulders, and held by the hand away from the litter helped me make more of a contribution to the effort.
+Without the webbing, my arm on the litter was doing all the work, which meant my lack of upper body strength compared to my male teammates made me less effective.
 But my sore, tired arms and dripping sweat were testament to the fact that I was trying my hardest to help.
-By the time we reached the waiting ambulance a few hours later, I was spent.
+By the time we reached the ambulance a few hours later, I was spent.

 A day after the rescue, we received a nice thank you email from the patient's husband.
 He said his wife was doing well and didn't have a concussion after all.
 It's a rather rare treat to hear from a subject or the family after a mission.

-The next day, our team received another call-out for a litter carry, this time on the Humphrey's Trail.
-But one of our team members, who lives near Humphrey's, responded directly and quickly and was able to walk the patient out.
+The next day, our team received another call-out for another litter carry, this time on the Humphreys Trail.
+But one of our team members who lives near Humphreys responded directly and quickly and was able to walk the patient out.
 So the SAR response was canceled.

-Two days after that, during the compass class field exercise for the new SAR Academy members, we received another call-out for a litter carry off of Humprheys.
-Seven of the thirteen of us helping with the class left, reconvened at the SAR building to get the equipment, and then drove Code 3 to the mountain, lights and sirens going.
+Two days after that, during the compass class field exercise for this year's SAR Academy members, we received yet another call-out for a litter carry off of Humprheys Trail.
+Seven of the 13 of us helping with the class left, reconvened at the SAR building to get some equipment, and then drove Code 3 (fast, like an ambulance) to the mountain, lights and sirens going.
 (I have to admit, that's fun.)
 By the time we reached the trailhead, however, that patient was also already at the trailhead.